MALiA Bylaws

 Section 1

 Full membership shall be conveyed to applicant libraries upon payment of applicable fees to the corporation.
 Membership fees will be prorated for new members joining on or after January 1 of any year.
+Member libraries must select one delegate to attend Board meetings and vote at the Annual Member Meeting.

 Section 2